World Series: 2020s

-Dodgers and Astros dominance
+Dodgers and Astros dominance continued

 Dusty Baker, as manager of the Houston Astros in 2022, became the oldest person to win a World Series game.

 In 2020, the Los Angeles Dodgers defeated the Tampa Bay Rays in six games to win their first World Series since 1988, and their seventh championship in franchise history, during a season that was shortened to 60 games by the COVID-19 pandemic.
 Starting with the Division Series, all postseason games were played at neutral venues, with the World Series being held at Globe Life Field, the home stadium of the Texas Rangers.

 The Houston Astros received home-field advantage in both the 2021 World Series and the 2022 World Series.
 In 2021, they lost to the Atlanta Braves in six games, with Jorge Soler winning MVP Honors.
 In 2022, they won over the Philadelphia Phillies in six games, where rookie Jeremy Peña was awarded MVP, Houston manager Dusty Baker won his first World Series in his 25 years of being a manager and also became the oldest manager to win a World Series game.
 Four pitchers pitched a combined no-hitter in Game 4, the first no-hitter thrown in the World Series since Don Larsen's perfect game in 1956 and only the second ever in the history of the World Series.

 In 2023, two teams returned: the Texas Rangers after twelve years and the Arizona Diamondbacks after twenty-two years.
 The Rangers, who had home-field advantage for the opening two games, went on to defeat the Diamondbacks in five games to achieve their first World Series championship in franchise history.
 Corey Seager won the MVP Honor for the second time (his first was with the Los Angeles Dodgers in 2020), sharing with Reggie Jackson to win MVP Honors with two different teams.
+The 2023 World Series was the only World Series to not feature the Astros or Dodgers from 2017 to 2025.